 With sophisticated diagnostic technology onsite, we can conveniently screen, monitor, and evaluate patients right in our office.
 Having these diagnostic tests onsite also facilitates a prompt diagnosis and helps our providers develop the most effective treatment plan for you.
 At Women's Specialists of Clear Lake, you’ll find some of the most advanced diagnostic testing available under one roof in Webster, Texas.
-For an appointment, call our office at (832) 331-1125 or request an online appointment.

 The diagnostic tests we offer include:

 2D, 3D and 4D ultrasound are all ways of viewing a developing baby in the womb.
 Ultrasound is a non-invasive test that creates images with sound waves.
 2D ultrasound is used to view outer or inner layers of a fetus, from the outer legs to the internal organs.
 3D ultrasound only takes outer images and 4D ultrasound adds the element of motion.
 Such images provide information about fetal health and development.
 It also provides parents and loved ones with a first glimpse of their new family member.